 A tasty, wholesome food for bugs called The Seed Ball was developed in collaboration with the World Wildlife Fund.
 IKEA lovers may create their own seed balls to feed the insect population by using basic materials like clay, earth, and wildflower seeds.

-5. LEGO’s MRI PR Campaign
+5. LEGO’s MRI PR Campaigns of 2022

-Since LEGO has always emphasised fun and childhood development, it is not surprising that its public relations plan contains a few elements geared for younger audiences.
+Since LEGO has always emphasized fun and childhood development, it is not surprising that its public relations plan contains a few elements geared toward younger audiences.
 Recently, the business gave out 600 LEGO magnetic resonance imaging (MRI) scanner construction kits to aid kids in overcoming their anxiety about obtaining an MRI.
 LEGO and hospitals may help kids gain confidence while learning and having fun in a stressful atmosphere via play, role-playing, and interactive construction.

-Coinbase Super Bowl QR Code
+6. Coinbase Super Bowl QR Code

-A brand is being brave by gently promoting itself on such a significant national platform as the Super Bowl.
+A brand is brave by gently promoting itself on such a significant national platform as the Super Bowl.
 But for cryptocurrency business Coinbase, the prank was a huge success.
-A QR code in colour floating in the air on a blank screen was shown for about $14 million by the corporation.
+A QR code in color floating in the air on a blank screen was shown for about $14 million by the corporation.
 The link to get free Bitcoin worth $15 was sent to curious people who scanned the code.

 The advertisement was so well-received that the internet traffic it generated crashed the business’s app.
 After it aired, it received more than 20 million hits.

-ITV’s Second-Hand Wardrobe Campaign
+7. ITV’s Second-Hand Wardrobe Campaign

 While many TV celebrities have high-end clothes from luxury companies, ITV chose a different strategy for its most recent season of Love Island.
 In an attempt to promote sustainable fashion, the channel and eBay recently announced that the candidates on the program will wear used clothing.